SamerMakni/fibocrypt/README.md

 # Fibo Crypt

 fibo_crypt is a Python package that provides encryption and decryption functionality using the Fibonacci sequence.
-This was made for as a project for MSc class **Do not expect any good exncryption out of this**
+This was made for as a project for MSc class **!!Do not expect any good encryption out of this**

 ## Installation